White Leghorn Chicks

 White Leghorns are one of the oldest chicken breeds, first introduced into the U.S. in the mid-1800s.
 This is the top producer of extra-large white eggs, and the most widely used laying hen for commercial production.
 These are the eggs you will most likely find in your local grocery store.

-This breed is the gold standard for productivity, as they offer excellent egg yield at a minimal cost.
+White Leghorns are the gold standard for productivity, as they offer excellent egg yield at a minimal cost.
 Leghorns are the top producer of large to extra-large white eggs, as well as the top producer of eggs in general.
-White Leghorn eggs have consistent strength and eggshell quality due to their breeder lines.
+Their eggs have consistent strength and eggshell quality because of their breeder lines.

 With optimal care and climate conditions, growers can expect between 280-335 eggs per year.
 They typically do not go broody.

 Leghorns have completely white plumage with yellow beaks, feet, and shanks, giving them a clean and classic appearance.
-They are lightweight and slim compared to some other layer breeds.
-Because of their small size, this chicken is not suitable as a dual-purpose breed.
+Their bright red combs are large and floppy, especially on the roosters.
+Leghorns are lightweight birds, with an alert and upright silhouette.

 This breed has an excellent feed conversion rate, and they typically start laying fairly early.
 They are the top egg layer for growers that value profits and efficiency above all else.

-Leghorns tend to be a bit flighty and skittish, especially compared to Pearl Stars.
-However, they are still suitable as free-range or pastured chicken if preferred.
+White Leghorn chickens tend to be aloof, unlike our other high-production white egg layer, the Pearl Star.
+However, they are still suitable for free-range or pastured poultry setups.
 This breed is tolerant of heat and cold, so they will thrive in a variety of climate conditions.

 Average mature weight for males is 6 lbs, females average 4.5 lbs.